quicklisp/quicklisp-slime-helper/README.txt

-This project is for making it easy to use SLIME in Quicklisp.
+quicklisp-slime-helper makes it easy to use SLIME from Quicklisp.

-To use it, do this:
+To use it, load quicklisp in your Common Lisp implementation, then
+evaluate:

   (ql:quickload "quicklisp-slime-helper")
-  (quicklisp-slime-helper:install)

-It will create a file in the Quicklisp base directory called "slime-helper.el".
-That file will search the quicklisp-slime-helper dist for an installed slime.el file, and add its directory to the Emacs load-path.
+That command will create a file in the Quicklisp base directory called "slime-helper.el".
+Loading that file will add the Quicklisp slime path to your Emacs load-path.

 In your ~/.emacs, you could have something like this: